 Oregon is considered a pioneer state in the area of cannabis legislation.
 The state was one of the first to pass a medical marijuana law in 1998, and legalized marijuana for recreational use in 2014.
 Oregon looks to be following other successful states like Colorado and Washington in building a successful legal cannabis industry.
 Learn more about Oregon marijuana laws below.

 Recreational Marijuana in Oregon

 Retail sales began October 2015, and the state initially allowed medical marijuana dispensaries to sell recreational marijuana to adult users.
-However, beginning January 1, 2017 adult use cannabis could only be sold by retail businesses that have obtained a license.
+However, since January 1, 2017 adult use cannabis could only be sold by retail businesses that have obtained a license.

 Medical Marijuana in Oregon

 Oregon was one of the first four states to legalize medical marijuana in 1998.
 Four amendments have since been made to the bill, which clarify procedures for legal purchase and use, as well as what conditions are approved for medical marijuana use.
 Currently, registered patients are legally allowed to possess up to 24 ounces of usable marijuana, 6 mature plants, and/or 18 immature plants.
 The Oregon Medical Marijuana Dispensary Program governs the state’s medical marijuana dispensaries.

 The conditions that are approved for medical marijuana use in Oregon include: